IsabellaGuo/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases is where we store our data.
+SQL is the language we use to communicate and manipulate data in the database.

 - [ ] Why do tables need a `primary key`?

+We use primary key to identify each and every row of a table uniquely.
+It is also important to connect tables via foreign keys.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+third table!

 ## Minimum Viable Product